 We all know that we should be trying to eat more ‘seasonally’; food in season is often fresher, tastier and more nutritious than food consumed out of season (which has to shipped thousands of miles, too).

-To simplify it a bit, in these new regular blog posts I’ll share a list of what’s in season each month – and find some local restaurants / cafes who are putting seasonal specials on the menu, right now.
+To simplify it a bit, these monthly blog posts share a list of what’s in season each month – and some local restaurants / cafes who are putting seasonal specials on the menu, right now.

 So what’s in season this month?

 On the fruit front, look out for UK apples, figs, pears, plums, and the last of the year’s tomatoes.